fuyuncat/rquery/README.md

          - tree k:expr1[,expr2...];p:expr1[,expr2...] : Provide keys and parent keys to construct tree stucture. tree cannot work with group/sort/unique. variable @level stands for the level of the node in the tree; @nodeid for an unique sequence id of the node of the tree. <br />
          - report SelectionIndex1:AggregationOp1[,SelectionIndex2:AggregationOp2] -- Generate a summary of specified selections. <br />
          - variable name1:value1[:expression1[:g]][;name2:value2[:expression2[:g]]..] -- Pass variable to rquery, variable name can be any valid word except the reserved words, RAW,FILE,ROW,LINE,FILELINE,FILEID.
 Using @name to refer to the variable. variable can be a dynamic variable if an expression passed, e.g. v1:1:@v1+1, @v1 has an initial value 0, it will be plused one for each matched row.
 Dynamic variable is not supported in the aggregation & analytic functions in current version. 'g' flag of a dynamic variable indecate it is a global variable when processing multiple files<br />
          - macrofunc : funcname1:expression1[;funcname1:expression1..] -- Define macro functions for any expression.
+The function name cannot be any inline function name.
 The parameter has a "~name[=default]~" format.
 The function passed in parameters keep the same order of the parameters presenting in the expression string, if the same parameter presents multiple time, the order sequence of the first occurence is the order of the passed in parameter.<br />
          - run [query] : Run the preprocessed query of a provided query (refering to below part)<br />
 - options
    - --help|-h<br />